UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

               julia/1.4.1                          julia/1.8.5-nsc1-bdist
         ```

-    ??? note "Output at PDC as of Mar 2025"
+    ??? note "Output at PDC as of Oct 2025"

         ```console